Woman walking with a backpack on a mountain path, symbolizing the invisible burdens and mental load leaders often carry.

 “I feel overwhelmed, guilty, behind, and somehow both too needed and not needed enough.”

 It is not that you are failing at time.
-Instead, it is that you are carrying too much.
+The problem is often design, not discipline.
+You are not carrying it badly.
+You are carrying too much.

 The shift begins when you pause long enough to ask yourself: